 Sweet lovers can also rejoice because Stockton Market truly hits a home run in the sugar department.
 Locally harvested wildflower honey from Zach & Zoe Honey, award-winning French macarons from Sciascia Confections (don’t miss out on the purple one filled with blackberries) and handcrafted pastries from Sweet Melissa’s Patisserie are just a sampling of what’s offered.
 It was hands down one of the best desserts I’ve had in quite some time.

 Not to be outdone in the treats department was Curiosity Doughnuts, where the majority of doughnuts on display are yeasted (which, as it turns out, makes a huge difference).
 We tried the cheesecake stuffed donut and it was like eating sweet, freshly baked bread slathered in cheesecake and jelly.
 The only mistake we made was not getting two.

 In addition to vendors, Stockton Market also hosts pop up dinners, workshops (there was a fermentation workshop in the back area when we visited) and local cookbook signings.
-Needless to say, there’s always something new going on and something new being sold, which is why Stockton Market is not worth just one visit – it’s worth a few… at the least.
+Needless to say, there’s always something new going on and something new to buy; which makes Stockton Market worth not just one visit, but a few at the least.